AbhinavA10/ML-courses/ML-with-Python/README.md

 1. Calculate log loss for each row

-Log Loss equation to measure how far each predicition is from the actual label:
+Log Loss equation to measure how far each prediction is from the actual label:

 ![Log Loss equation](https://latex.codecogs.com/png.latex?-%7B%28y%5Clog%28p%29%20&plus;%20%281%20-%20y%29%5Clog%281%20-%20p%29%29%7D)

 Note: the `log` in log loss is actually `ln`.
-[Since errors are proportional with `ln` vs `log`](https://datascience.stackexchange.com/questions/57009/why-doesnt-the-binary-classification-log-loss-formula-make-it-explicit-that-nat), the base of the logarithim doesn't matter.
+[Since errors are proportional with `ln` vs `log`](https://datascience.stackexchange.com/questions/57009/why-doesnt-the-binary-classification-log-loss-formula-make-it-explicit-that-nat), the base of the logarithm doesn't matter.

 2. Then calculate average log loss across all rows of the test set.